 The Eurozone officially called the euro area, is an economic and monetary union (EMU) of 17 European Union (EU) member states that have adopted the euro (€) as their common currency.

 The Eurozone currently consists of Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain.

 Though there is no common representation, governance or fiscal policy for the currency union, some co-operation does take place inside the Euro Group, which makes political decisions regarding the Eurozone and the euro.

 The Schengen Area

-The Schengen Area is an area comprising 26 European countries (including EU and non-EU states) that have abolished passport and any other type of border control at their common borders, also referred to as internal borders.
+The Schengen Area is an area comprising 26 European countries (including EU and non-EU states) that have abolished passport and any other type of border controls at their common borders, also referred to as internal borders.

 Schengen cooperation enables citizens to cross internal borders without being subjected to border checks.
-The border-free Schengen Area guarantees free movement to more than 400 million EU citizens, as well as to many non-EU nationals, businessmen, tourists or other persons legally present on the EU territory.
+The border-free Schengen Area guarantees free movement to more than 400 million EU citizens, as well as to many non-EU nationals, businessmen, tourists, or other persons legally present on the EU territory.

 The four starting steps to start your own investment immigration journey.